suavecode/suavecode.github.io/download.md

 Once you've downloaded the code and prepared the software requrements, you're ready to install!

-1. Download an extract the code
+1. Download and extract the code
 2. Open the directory SUAVE/trunk
-3. Open a command prompt in this folder
+3. Open a command prompt in that directory
-4. Run this command: ```python setup.py install```
+4. Run this command: ```python setup.py install``` <br>

-Now you can check out the [guides](/guides)!
+   If you are on a linux or mac, you may need to run <br> ```sudo python setup.py install```

+If all goes well, you are now able to import SUAVE into your python projects.
+Check out the [guides](/guides) for examples!

-After trying out the guides you find you want to make changes to the innards of the package to fit your problem, take a look at the [develop](/develop) notes.
+After trying out the guides you may find you want to make changes to the innards of the package to fit your problem, take a look at the [develop](/develop) notes for how to set this up.

 <br>

 ### Dealing with Write Access

 You shouldn't need this part of the guide, unless you don't have write-access to the python site-packages  directory.
-In that case, you can try these approaches to install SUAVE
+In that case, you can try these approaches to install SUAVE.

 #### A. Install to local site-packages

-This involves the install option --user <br>
+This involves the user install option <br>
 ``` python setup.py install --user ```